Lake Echo, Nova Scotia

-Lake Echo (2021 population: 2,365) is an unincorporated suburban community located in Nova Scotia, Canada that is part of the Halifax Regional Municipality; approximately 15 kilometres east of Dartmouth.
+Lake Echo is an unincorporated community in the Canadian province of Nova Scotia, located in the Halifax Regional Municipality.

 The area is mostly residential, with several subdivisions built in the 60's by Faber Construction LTD as well as in the 1980s and 1990s.

 2008 fire

 On June 13, 2008 a forest fire broke out near Porters Lake, destroying two houses, damaging several others and burning six thousand acres of forest in total.
 The fire was believed to be caused by a camp fire and the Royal Canadian Mounted Police laid no charges however it was determined that residue from Hurricane Juan fuelled the fire.
 The fire was the largest in an urban area fought in Nova Scotia and the largest fire in 30 years.